MaoMao-Corp/MaoMao-dict/README.md

 ![](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=flat&logo=tailwind-css&logoColor=white)

 Ultra customizable browser extension with a popup dictionary to help language learners.
 Get instant context definitions, pronunciation, and save words directly to Anki.
+Based on the original Yomichan, leverages LLMs to bring more versatility to your learning experience.

 ❗ check also the [backend](https://github.com/MaoMao-Corp/MaoMao-dict-backend) ❗